Gageperrin/portfolio/README.md

 # Portfolio

+## UNDER CONSTRUCTION

+I am currently revamping my portfolio and personal website, so most of my work is not available for viewing.
+I plan to have both re-launched by April, time permitting.

 ## What Is a Portfolio?

 The English word "portfolio" is borrowed not from French, Latin, or some Germanic tongue as so many of our words are, but rather from the Italian *portafòglio* which literally translates as portable papers, the carrying around of loose sheets.